masurp/pmstats/README.md

 - For printing and typesetting: `papaja`
 - For SEM procedures: `lavaan` and `semTools`

-This packages should be installed prior to using this package.
+These packages should be installed prior to using this package.

 ## Installation